samaromm/convert-country-codes-to-names/README.md

 # convert-country-codes-to-names
-get the country code from a phone number in an excel sheet and discover to which country it belongs to
+get the country code from a phone number in an excel sheet and discover to which country it belongs to by python